TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 				- Interactive
 			- General
 				- Read-onlies are drawn with our own GUI, from within draw_custom_gui of each setup concerned
-				- Our GUI or ImGui?
-					- Do we want to interact with the tab gui?
-						- Perhaps?
-E.g. to view player profile or stats
-						- ImGui could be better suited for this
-							- Also, it is not gameplay GUI so we don't have accuracy needs
-						- We still might want to use our custom drawers e.g. for last kills

 - Delta controls for property editor
 	- Will be useful for offsets